noseka1/openshift-nvidia-gpu/README.md

 ## Installing RHEL Entitlements on OpenShift Nodes

-This section is based on the instructions found at [How to use entitled image builds on Red Hat OpenShift Container Platform 4.x cluster ?](https://access.redhat.com/solutions/4908771) Follow the instructions in the *Downloading certificates* section of that article in order to obtain a zip archive with certificates.
+This section is based on the instructions found at [How to use entitled image builds on Red Hat OpenShift Container Platform 4.x cluster ?](https://access.redhat.com/solutions/4908771) Follow the instructions in the *Downloading certificates* section of that article in order to obtain a *xxxx_certificates.zip* archive with certificates.

 Insert the base-64 encoded content of the *xxxx_certificates.zip/consumer_export.zip/export/entitlement_certificates/xxxxx.pem* into the manifest *./rhel-entitlements/base/50-entitlement-key-pem-machineconfig.yaml* and *./rhel-entitlements/base/50-entitlement-pem-machineconfig.yaml*.